-Southern blight can be a serious disease of snap and lima beans in the southern most areas of the region.
+Southern Blight can be a serious disease of snap and lima beans in the southern most areas of the region.
 The pathogen may survive in the soil for many years so avoid planting in fields with a known history of the pathogen.
 Disease development is favored by high temperatures and wet weather conditions.
 Rotations will not eliminate the pathogen, but rotations with corn, sorghum, small grains or grasses may help reduce disease severity.
 Avoid overhead irrigation.
 Apply the following in a preventative manner, especially in fields with a history of the disease.

-Code Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TR 11 azoxystrobin 2.08F 15.5 fl oz/A azoxystrobin 0 4 N
+Code Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TR 3 Tilt 4.0 fl oz/A propiconazole 7 24 N 3 + 11 Quilt Xcel 10.5 to 14.0 fl/A propiconazole + azoxystrobin 7 12 N 11 azoxystrobin 2.08F 15.5 fl oz/A azoxystrobin 0 4 N